pwegrzyn/2D-Pixel-Art-Action-RPG/README.md

 ```

-The game is currently configured to run properly only on Linux OS.
+The game is currently configured to run properly only on Linux OS and Windows.
-To play it on Windows one should edit the file paths located is App.java file.